-sticky-group-id ID to identify the sticky group instance; the range is from 1 to 255. netmask netmask Specifies the network mask for IP stickiness. cookie name Specifies name of the cookie attached to the sticky-group-id value. ssl Specifies SSL stickiness. address source destination both Specifies the real server IP address for the source, the destination, or both. timeout sticky-time (Optional) Specifies the sticky timer duration in minutes; the range is from 0 to 65535.
+sticky-group-id ID to identify the sticky group instance; the range is from 1 to 255. netmask netmask Specifies the network mask for IP stickiness. cookie name Specifies name of the cookie attached to the sticky-group-id value. insert (Optional) Specifies the cookie insert. ssl Specifies SSL stickiness. address source destination Specifies the real server IP address for the source, or the destination, both or both. timeout sticky-time (Optional) Specifies the sticky timer duration in minutes; the range is from 0 to 65535.